emmanuellaAk/MyApp/README.md

 * Utilizes TouchableOpacity for interactive footer navigation buttons.

 ## Settings Screen
--The Settings Screen allows users to customize their app experience, including changing themes, language, viewing their profile, and more.
+- The Settings Screen allows users to customize their app experience, including changing themes, language, viewing their profile, and more.

 ### Key Components
 *Theme Toggle: A switch to toggle between dark and light themes.